BMR Calculator

 1. What is a healthy BMR range?

 Yes.
-BMR can change with age, muscle gain or loss, hormonal changes, and lifestyle habits such as sleep and physical activity.
+It changes with age, muscle gain or loss, and lifestyle habits.

 We will get back to you soon.